pkarsy/AutomaticSchoolBellTimer/README.md

   From now on you can type "school.local" in the browser address instead of the IP.
 This is not very reliable unfortunatelly, keep also the IP.

 ## STEP 4.
 Berry script installation ("timetable.be")
-Do not forget that the SSR or the Relay breeakout is already connected to the ESP.
+Connect the SSR(or the Relay) to the ESP.
+We use the GPIO12 in this page but you can use any free GPIO.
-Do not connect the RELAY/SSR output to anything yet !!!!!!!!!!!!
+Do not connect the RELAY/SSR AC output to anything !!!!!!!!!!!!
-Both have a LED so we can visually check
+Relays and SSRs have a LED so we can visually check whether they activated without connecting them to AC.

 TODO Photo

-WebBrowser → IP address(or school.local) → tools → Berry scripting console
+WebBrowser → IP address (or school.local) → tools → Berry scripting console

 paste the following code
 TODO use timetable.be